Kitware/LidarView/LVCore/LidarPlugin/Testing/README.md

 open PACKAGE_DIR/LidarView.app --args --script=BUILD_DIR/lidarview/src/lidarview-build/bin/generateTestData.py
 ```
 Updated test data will be generated in `/TestData`.
 Commit your changes in the
-submodule `TestData` fisrt and then commit them on this repository.
+submodule `TestData` first and then commit them on this repository.

 ### Adding new test data
 Adding new test data means adding a PCAP file and associated VTP baseline files to
 LidarView-TestData.
 It has to be saved under `TestData`.
 If you need a custom
 calibration file, it has to be in the `share` directory.
 Then, edit